lwpamihiranga/lwpamihiranga.github.io/index.md

 I'm proficient in Python, JavaScript, and AWS.
 I'm a quick learner and can pick up anything as needed.

-I also have experience in using Golang, TypeScript, Terraform, Ansible, Linux, and Bash Scripting.
+I also have experience in using Golang, Terraform, and Linux.

 - LinkedIn: [https://www.linkedin.com/in/lwpamihiranga](https://www.linkedin.com/in/lwpamihiranga){:target="_blank"}